Write Together 2026! Jan. 12-17, 10-11 am CT

-In the second offering of our Write Together session, we’ll convene in our Zoom Room for one-hour sessions twice-daily (drop in for one or both a day, or whatever suits your schedule).
+In our popular Write Together sessions, we convene each morning in our Zoom Room for a one-hour session.
 Each hour includes a brief reading and continues with a 30- to 45-minute guided prompt related to the theme of the day.
-Each day’s theme will be different, each session will feature a different reading and a different prompt, and all are designed to wake up the magical inner writer who lives within us all.
+Each day’s theme is different, each session features a different reading and a different prompt (or two to choose from), and all are designed to wake up the magical writer who lives within us all.

-The Write Together session was inspired by my own yearly practice of a week devoted solely to generating new ideas, having fun, and playing around with cool new prompts.
-There’s something so comforting and freeing about knowing that a whole group –up to 30 of us in any given session– are writing together at the same time, each of us in our little Zoom boxes, with no expectation of sharing or feedback.
+The Write Together sessions were inspired by my regular January solo practice of a week devoted solely to generating new ideas, having fun, and playing around with cool new prompts.
+There’s something so comforting and freeing about knowing that a whole group are writing together at the same time, each of us in our little Zoom boxes, with no expectation of sharing or feedback.

-You won’t have to take a week off work or your daily routine –unless of course you want to–but you will have fourteen hour-long opportunities to write in a focused, intensive, exhilarating way in a room full of others doing exactly the same thing.
-Limited to 30.
+You won’t have to take time off work or your daily routine –unless of course you want to–but you will have six hour-long opportunities to write in a focused, intensive, exhilarating way in a room full of others doing exactly the same thing.
 Come have fun and see what you come up with!

-Registration and payment: $200.
-To register, email me at alisonmcghee@gmail.com or simply send payment and note you’re registering for Write Together.
+Registration and payment for the January 2026 session: $100.
+To register, email me beginning in October at alisonmcghee@gmail.com or simply send payment and note you’re registering for Write Together 2026.
 Registration is tentative until payment is received.
-You may send payment via Venmo to @Alison-McGhee-1, Zelle to alisonmcghee@gmail.com, Paypal to alison_mcghee@hotmail.com (be sure to use Send to a Friend or Paypal charges me a hefty fee), or by personal check.
+You may send payment via Venmo to @Alison-McGhee-1, Zelle to alisonmcghee@gmail.com, or by personal check.
 Please email me with any questions.
+Note: I offer two half-price scholarships ($50 each) for this workshop – if you need one, let me know and it’s yours, no questions asked.

-Words by Winter Half-day Writing Workshops: Could your creative spirit use a recharge?
+Could your creative spirit use a recharge?
 Come join me on my (virtual) porch for an exhilarating, fun, intensive workshop!
-All my 3.5-hour workshops are taught via Zoom and designed for writers of any and all experience.
+All my three-hour workshops are taught via Zoom and designed for writers of any and all experience.
 No preparation or skills required.
 Workshop offerings are regularly updated (check out the brand-new Plotting for Pantsers and The Intuitive Leap class), and I’d also be happy to design one specifically for your writing group.
-Each workshop requires a minimum of five participants and is strictly capped at ten.
+Each workshop requires a minimum of five participants and is capped at ten.

 Half-day workshop fee: $100.
 Note that I also offer a pay-as-you’re-able option to participants under financial duress (I’ve been there myself), up to two per class, from $10-$95, no questions asked.